As an Amazon Associate, I earn from qualifying purchases.

 Digestion starts in the mouth when food is mixed with amylase and lipase, enzymes secreted by the salivary glands.
 Amylase converts insoluble carbohydrates/starches into simple sugars.
 Lipase converts lipids/fats into fatty acids.
-The breakdown of foods in the mouth only occurs if there is sufficient chewing.
-Otherwise, Food is not entirely broken down and ends up in chunks in our stomachs.
+The breakdown of foods in the mouth only occurs if sufficient chewing occurs.
+Otherwise, Food is not entirely broken down and ends in chunks in our stomachs.

 Importance of Chewing